-In addition to the four key priority areas, our work covers a range of other core business as outlined below:
+In addition to the four strategic priority areas, our work covers a range of other core business as outlined below.

-Regional parks and forests - Ngā papa whenua
+Regional parks and forests

-Refer to pages 49-59 of the Long Term Plan 2018-28 for a full set of projects, programmes, performance measures and targets for the Ngā papa whenua - Regional parks and forests Activity Group.
+Refer to pages 49-59 in the Long Term Plan 2018-28 for a full set of projects, programmes, performance measures and targets for the Regional parks and forests Activity Group.